BubuMVX/mvx-tutorial-guarded-transactions/README.md

 wallet.update(await provider.getAccount(wallet.address))
 ```

-We can now build a new EGLD transfer (EGLD is the native token of MultiversX).
+We can now build a new EGLD transfer.

+As EGLD is the native token of MultiversX, we need to call the factory method `createTransactionForNativeTokenTransfer`.

+If you wish to transfer another asset or another amount, you can adapt this section.
+For example, for an ESDT transfer you can use `createTransactionForESDTTokenTransfer` and add the related options.
+For more details, you can read the [token transfers chapter on the official documentation](https://docs.multiversx.com/sdk-and-tools/sdk-js/sdk-js-cookbook-v13#token-transfers).

 ```ts
 // Load the current status of the wallet from the network (balance, current nonce, etc)